Kunlong1994/lab3/Lab-#2-distant-pictures.md

 avrdude done.
 Thank you.

-make[1]: Leaving directory '/home/pi/sketchbook/helloYouSketch'
+make[1]: Leaving directory '/home/pi/distant-pictures/ArduinoCode'
 ```

-Now that the Arduino code is uploaded, you should see your LED is off (because it isn't running the Blink sketch anymore).
+If everything works, you should see the above output and your Arduino to should flash while programming.
 Now, let's connect it to the webserver and our webpage.

 ## Running the webserver with node.js
 For this project we are using node.js to create a webserver.
 Node.js is basically how you run javascript on the server, or server-side javascript.
 There is a wide community building lot of great open source add on for node.js that make it really easy to do lots of interactive things.
 For now we will run the webserver and see how our projects work.